mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 5. When decompilation is complete, verify that you have these folders:
     * src/decompiled/
     * src/Terraria/
-    * src/tModLoader/
+    * src/tModLoader/ (You will be primarily modifying files within this folder, through the patcher and tModLoader.sln file)
-6. To open up the tModLoader workspace, navigate to solutions/ and open tModLoader.sln
+6. To open up the tModLoader workspace, navigate to solutions/ and open "tModLoader.sln"

 ## Testing your Code
 If you are testing bug fixes, simply debugging the WindowsDebug configuration is all that is required.
 Note that when you launch tModLoader.sln, LinuxRelease will be selected, you have to switch this each time you launch tModLoader.sln.